Kong/docs.konghq.com/src/deck/guides/manage-with-docker.md

 decK must be installed using a [Docker image](/deck/latest/installation/#docker-image).

 ## Export the configuration
-Run a command similar to the following to export the `kong.yaml` file:
+Run this command to export the `kong.yaml` file:

 ```bash
 docker run -i \